On the Iitaka conjecture for anticanonical divisors in positive characteristic: Counterexamples

 \section{Counterexamples}

-Counterexamples for $C_{n,m}^-$ removing the hypothesis on the stable base locus are easy to obtain just looking at ruled surfaces (see \cite[example 1.7]{anti}).
-Note that they work in any characteristic.
+Counterexamples to $C_{n,m}^-$ in any characteristic, removing the hypothesis on the stable base locus, are easy to obtain just looking at ruled surfaces (see \cite[Example 1.7]{anti}).

-The next example shows that the assumption on the normality of the fibres is essential.
-It relies on the construction of Tango--Raynaud surfaces.
-These surfaces are a good source of counterexamples in positive characteristics.
-Analysing them, in the paper \cite{Paolo}, the authors found counterexamples to $C_{n,m}$ in characteristic $p$, for any $p>0$.
-The same construction gives counterexamples to $C_{n,m}^-$ in characteristics $2$ and $3$.
+The next examples show that the assumption on the singularities of the fibres is essential.
+They are constructed from Tango--Raynaud surfaces.
+Analysing them, in the paper \cite{Paolo}, the authors found counterexamples to $C_{n,m}$ in characteristic $p$ for any $p>0$.
+A similar construction gives counterexamples to $C_{7,6}^-$ in characteristics $2$ and $3$.

-\begin{definition} Let $C$ be a smooth projective curve of genus $g \geq 2$ over an algebraically closed field of characteristic $p>0$.
+\begin{definition} Let $C$ be a smooth projective curve of genus $g_C \geq 2$ over an algebraically closed field of characteristic $p>0$, and let $K(C)$ be its function field.
 Define the \textbf{Tango invariant}:

 where $(df)$ denotes the divisor of zeroes and poles of the differential $df$.
-Note that $p n(C) \leq 2g -2$.
-We say that $C$ is a \textbf{Tango curve} if $n(C)>0$ and that it is a \textbf{Tango--Raynaud curve} if, moreover, $p n(C) = 2g -2$. \end{definition}
+Note that $p n(C) \leq 2g_C -2$.
+We say that $C$ is a \textbf{Tango curve} if $n(C)>0$ and that it is a \textbf{Tango--Raynaud curve} if, moreover, $p n(C) = 2g_C -2$. \end{definition}